 - El Panecillo – “The bread roll” or el Panecillo is a hill overlooking the city.
 It’s famous for its views and used to contain a Inca temple before the Spanish arrived.
 On the hill is the statue of the Virgin Mary that was constructed in 1976 and is 41 meters tall.

-- Explore the Spanish architecture – Quito is home to a number of colonial and excellently preserved houses from the Spanish era.
+- Explore the Spanish architecture – Quito is home to a number of colonial, well-preserved houses from the Spanish era.
 The two best can be found on an alley called La Ronda.
 The first is Casa de Benalcázar, one of the early founders of the city, and Casa de Sucre where Field Marshall José de Antonio de Sucre, a leader in Latin American independence, lived.

 - Plaza de San Francisco – Though you’ll see many churches in the city, San Francisco is one of the oldest and prettiest.
 The city’s oldest building, its construction began in 1534 and is made in baroque style.
 There is a huge plaza outside the church that is good for people watching.

 - Parque Metropolitano – Parque Metropolitano is a very good park on top of a hill and provides amazing views of the city.
 You can get a lot of good photos and the surrounding neighborhood is quite nice.
 I recommend asking where the entrance is before you walk there or you’ll find yourself (maybe like me) using the tourist map only to find out the side “entrances” are all locked but the main one.

 - The Old Town – Most visitors concentrate their time in Old Town, which is a UNESCO site.
 Here you’ll find the city laid out according to Spanish planning requirements, with the central plaza at the heart.
 The plaza features the Palacio del Gobierno, the Cathedral, and the Palacio Presidencial.
 You will also find Independence Square here.